We got to chat with Suzie's mum Carol about this lovely girl:

 What’s her favourite breakfast?

-Before starting her on Happy Dog Breakfast, we were forever at the vet with her because she had anal gland issues and was always getting ear infections.
+Before starting her on Happy Dog Food, we were forever at the vet with her because she had anal gland issues and was always getting ear infections.
 But since she’s been having Happy Dog cereal for breakfast, she hasn’t been back to the vet for either issue, which is wonderful.
 She’s super healthy, and a lot of people comment on how beautiful and shiny her coat is.

 Healthy, delicious and easy.